Onboard your organization

 When purchasing a self-serve subscription, the on-screen instructions guide you through creating an organization.
 If you have purchased a subscription through Docker Sales and you have not yet created an organization, see Create an organization.

-Step 1: Identify your Docker users and their Docker accounts
+Step one: Identify your Docker users

 - Identify the Docker users in your organization.